objectscript/Polymetric-Dashboard/docs/InstallUsingKit.md

      - PORT is the port the Cache Instance is using
  2. From the main page select "System Operation"
  3. From the "System Operation" menu select "System Dashboard"
- 4. Click the blue "System Monitor Dashboard" button
+ 4. Click the blue "Polymetric Dashboard" button